IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 This directory contains Golang example code for bulk management of users.
 The userManagement program performs actions on a set of users, including listing tokens, token revocation and disabling the user by setting the password to an unmatchable hash.
 These are done by calling the Verify APIs.

 ##### Documentation

 The [IBM Security Verify Documentation Hub](https://docs.verify.ibm.com/verify/) provides comprehensive guides and documentation to help you start working with IBM Security Verify as quickly as possible, as well as support if you get stuck.

 Of particular interest for these examples are the Getting Started guides and the [API Documentation](https://docs.verify.ibm.com/verify/page/api-documentation) since the example code is calling a series of APIs.
 ￼
 ###### Create an API client

-The Getting Started page for [Create an API client](https://docs.verify.ibm.com/verify/docs/create-api-client)describes how to create an API client with the appropriate accesses.
+The Getting Started page for [Create an API client](https://docs.verify.ibm.com/verify/docs/create-api-client) describes how to create an API client with the appropriate accesses.
 The accesses that you need to call each API is described in the documentation for that API.

 ###### Get an oauth token

 The first thing any program will need to do before calling the APIs is to get an oauth token, which it will pass on each subsequent API call.
 The Getting Started page for [Client Credentials](https://docs.verify.ibm.com/verify/docs/get-an-access-token) describes getting the oauth token for making API calls, using the client ID and secret that were generated when you created the API client.
 ￼
 The API documentation [Get the access token](https://docs.verify.ibm.com/verify/reference/handletoken) page is the API reference for that call.
 Each page describes what the API does, what each of the input parameters and form data fields is, along with the types and allowable values.
 On the right-hand side of the page is example code in 16 languages plus curl command line examples, along with examples of the possible successful and unsuccessful responses.

 As you read through the example code functions, you can compare them to the Go example code.
 The oauth token is retrieved in [[doAuth.go]]
 ￼
 ###### Lookup users